xorbit/LiFePO4wered-Pi/README.md

 Adjusting some of the register values can cause problems such as not being able to turn on the system using the touch button.
 To prevent permanently bricking the LiFePO4wered device, always test your changes thoroughly before writing them to flash.
-If you made a change that makes your LiFePO4wered/Pi not work correctly, and it is not written to flash, you can undo it by unplugging the LiFePO4wered device and removing the LiFePO4 cell from the battery holder for a couple of seconds.
+If you made a change that makes your LiFePO4wered device not work correctly, and it is not written to flash, you can undo it by unplugging the LiFePO4wered device and removing the LiFePO4 cell from the battery holder for a couple of seconds.